MarieSchweiz/lorem-ipsum-illustration/README.md

 Suggestions
 ==
-Developers with open source projects are invited to make their suggestions or write <a href="https://github.com/MarieSchweiz/lorum-ipsum-illustration/issues">issues</a>.
+Developers with open source projects are invited to make their suggestions or write <a href="https://github.com/MarieSchweiz/lorum-ipsum-illustration/issues">issues</a>. </br>
 Startups: please hire a Designer.

-cheers,
+cheers,</br>
-marie.schweiz@gmail.com
+marie.schweiz@gmail.com</br>
 Freelance UI and UX Designer, Berlin Germany

 Recolor